24 Signs You’re Living the Working Class Life in America

 Limited Savings and Investments

-Planning for the future sounds great, if the present weren’t so demanding.
-Most working-class households don’t have the luxury of stashing away big savings.
-Emergency funds are small, and investing feels like a gamble with money that’s already stretched.
+Planning for the future is tough when the present eats up most of your paycheck.
+Emergency funds are often small, and investing feels risky when money is already stretched.

 What the Working Class Really Shows Us

-If that sounds like you, then you already know, there’s no shame in being the backbone.
+If you see yourself here, you already know there’s no shame in being the one holding everything together.